-C. Wednesday Night Races
+E. Wednesday Night Races

-1. The Race Committee shall select a course from Courses A through R in the HHSA Course Book, taking into account wind strength and direction.
+The Race Committee shall select a course from Courses A through R in the HHSA Course Book, taking into account wind strength and direction.

-D. Weekend Races
+F. Weekend Races

-- Most weekend races have pre-designated courses and/or meeting points, as indicated in the Sailing Instructions.
-Please refer to the HHSA Sailing Instructions for specific information. - 2.
-For windward leeward races the use of a second boat as a mark boat is recommended.
+1. Most weekend races have pre-designated courses and/or meeting points, as indicated

+- in the Sailing Instructions.
+Please refer to the Sailing Instructions for specific information. - 2.
+For windward-leeward races, the use of a second boat as a mark boat at the windward mark is recommended.
 Except in extremely light wind conditions, do not set legs shorter than 1/2 nm in length.
-Ideally, use a white board to indicate direction and distance to the windward mark on committee boat prior to start.
+Ideally, use a white board to indicate compass direction and distance to the windward mark on Committee Boat prior to start.